cristiantobol/developer-toolcamp/session_05_react_intro.md

 </Typography>
 ```

-The application should now display the word Recipes which is great but the font
+The application should now display the word Recipes which is what we wanted.
-is a bit small and the colour is hard to read on the background.
-We'll use the
+However the font is a bit small and the colour is hard to read on the
-components **props** to fix that.
+background.
+We'll use the components **props** to fix that.

 ### Props
 Props are arbitrary inputs provided to React components.
-They are always read
+They are always
-only and are defined by the component itself.
-When we use a component we can
+read-only and are defined by the component itself.
+When we use a component we
-pass props to alter the way it looks or behaves.
+can pass props to alter the way it looks or behaves.

 On the `Typography` component we are going to use two of the props defined for
 us called `color` and `variant`.
 Update your app code to look like the code